visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 2. Depending on the "Mesh Geometry" the Y distance or toroidal angle between arrays.

 3. Read channel configuration file - read a D3D fusion Soft Xray channel configuration file.
+Each point consists of the origin and an associated angle and is shown in the Channel list.

    Channel list - single click selects the channel, double click selects the channel for editing.

-   Each point consists of the origin and an associated poloidal angle.

-4. Add channel- add a new channel to the list
+4. Add channel - add a new channel to the list

 5. Delete channel - delete the selected channel

 6. Delete all channels - delete all channels in the list

-7. The Y offset / Toroidal angle is an offset to each channel.
+7. The Y offset / Toroidal angle - add an offset to each array.

 8. Flip toroidal angle - flips the toroidal angle by negating it.